ForNeVeR/Vacuum/Readme.md

 that weren't touched in the last month.

 "Entry" is either a file or a directory.
 Directory counts as "touched" if any of its children was touched in the month period.
+Vacuum considers the following dates when examining the files (as they're reported by the filesystem):

+- creation date
+- last write date
+- last access date

 Licensing
 ---------